Chapter 6:

 “Look, you…”, I was going to say something or another, but I stopped myself after a sudden realization.
 “You didn’t… Stay up, waiting for me to come down and have dinner… Right?”, I inquired.

 She remained mostly silent, in terms of verbal language.
-However, she also shook her head, in affirmation of my worries.
+However, she also shook her head in affirmation.
 I pat her on the head for a bit, running my fingers through her freshly-combed hair.

-“Sorry… My head was full last night”, I apologized sincerely.
+“Sorry… My mind was kinda full last night”, I apologized sincerely.

 “You seem better today, Aki…”, she replied, finally able to lay down a complete sentence.